-For the Private Banking portfolio, adjustments have also been performed during 2020 to reflect the deterioration of credit risk on some portfolios, in case of the correlations between the macroeconomic variables and the probability of default could not be established for the developed models.
+For the Private Banking portfolio, Probability of default (PDs) have also been recalibrated during 2021 to better reflect the deterioration of credit risk on some portfolios.

-Compared to an usual situation, where stage 1 probability of default are made up of the averages over the last 4 quarters of the default rates observed at one year, for second quarter of 2020, an additional "Forward Looking" overlay has been defined.
+Simultaneously, the additional coefficient "Forward Looking" has been maintained.
+Compared to an usual situation, where stage 1 probability of default computed as the average of the default rates observed at one year over the last 4 quarters, an additional "Forward Looking" overlay has been defined.